© 2016-18, By Prashant S. Shah, http://spiritual-living.in

 However, when you do your duties in the atmosphere of the ego, you keep an eye on your rights and rewards.
 Then you easily become demanding or get frustrated.
 And when that happens your luck moves away.

-When you go looking for the right husband or wife, don’t forget that you also have to be the right person!
+So, when you go looking for the right husband or wife, just remember that you also have to be the right person!
 Don’t focus on finding the right person; focus on being the right person.
-Do the first things first and you will certainly find what is provided for you, will come to you naturally.
+Do the first things first and what is for you or provided for you, will come to you naturally.

 If you are in a marriage and you are experiencing a lot of difficulties, you can still change everything.
 You do it by changing how you regard everything.

 Consider your partner as ‘GOD GIVEN’ (even if you got your partner through personal choice);

 believe in KARMA, that natural justice exists (and so everyone, including you, gets what they deserve and not what they want);

 ACCEPT what you get graciously (when there is acceptance, the issue of getting the ‘wrong person’ doesn’t exist – you simply get what has been made for you); and

 TRUST the higher authority that oversees your life (ask it to guide your actions so that you do the right things).

 In short, consider your marriage as a BLESSING; accept your DUTY as ‘God given’ and perform it well; and TRUST that everyone gets what is due to them in the natural course.

 To know more read Understand your Men and Women Relationships; click here: